codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

  * [Backendless](https://backendless.com/products/documentation/)
  * [Restdb](https://restdb.io/docs/)

 A comprehensive list of alternatives can be [reviewed here](https://github.com/relatedcode/ParseAlternatives).
-You can also review [Parse migration tools](http://blog.parse.com/announcements/introducing-parse-server-and-the-database-migration-tool/).
+You can also review [Parse migration tools](http://blog.parse.com/announcements/introducing-parse-server-and-the-database-migration-tool/) and setup your own MongoDb/NodeJS server and leverage the existing Parse client SDK's.

 ## Registration